 At the New Statesman, Rhiannon Lucy Cosslett and Holly Baxter skewer the common media hand-wringing over women who get drunk in public.
 Above and beyond the victim-blaming “don’t make yourself so rape-able” message, Cosslett and Baxter point out that the tsk-tsking is deeply laden with the idea that women should behave like “ladies.”
 This, of course, is an old-fashioned notion suggesting that women are or should be the moral superiors of men (invented during the Victorian era).

-Using a Daily Mail article as an example, they criticize the typical language and imagery that accompanies these stories:
+Using a Daily Mail article and images as an example, they criticize the typical language and imagery that accompanies these stories: